taylorhawks/RNN-music-recommender/README.md

 ---
 # Everything together in action
 Use the notebook Pipeline.ipynb to pick 3 songs.
 These starter sequence generates 200-400 candidate songs by using Spotify recommendations through their API.
 The RNN predicts the next feature vector and the algorithm picks ten more songs.
 A visualization of the playist's flow is generated using Plotly as shown below.
+The 3 dimensions are a projection of the 8 "abstract" feature dimensions done with a PCA transformation trained on the original training data.
 Lines connect songs sequentially.

 <img src = "images/playlist_path_example.png"/>